kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_07_explore_sentinel.md

 6. Return to the All services page of Azure, by selecting **All Services** from the top-left corner of the page, above where it says Resource groups.

-#### Task 3:  In this task you will walk through the steps oinvolved in setting up a data connector to your instance of Microsoft Sentinel and selecting a built-in workbook templates to allow you to quickly gain insights across your data as soon as you connect a data source.
-Note: it can take a bit time to show the connected status of a connector (30 minutes, depending on the tenant).
+#### Task 3:  In this task you will walk through the steps involved in setting up a data connector to your instance of Microsoft Sentinel and selecting a built-in workbook templates to allow you to quickly gain insights across your data as soon as you connect a data source.
+Note: Azure lab subscriptions may experience greater than normal delays in connecting to a data source and/or visualizing data.

 1. In the search box, in the blue bar on the top of the page next to where it says Microsoft Azure, enter **Microsoft Sentinel** then select **Microsoft Sentinel** from the search results.